4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 	- Defines the set of instructions a computer's CPU can execute, enabled program execution on the CPU
 - **Application Binary Interface**
 	- Interface b/w OS and libraries
+		- Defines data structures or routines in machine code
 - **Application Programming Interface**
 	- Interface b/w Application and libraries
+		- Defines data structures or routines in source code

 ### Stages/Level of evolution of OS
 - **Serial Processing**